velumulasaikruthikareddy-sudo/covid19-time-series-forecasting/README.md

 ## Dataset Notice

+This project uses:

+- covid_data.csv
+- owid-covid-data.csv

-The dataset is not included in this repository because of GitHub file size limitations.
+The datasets are not included due to GitHub file size limitations.

 To run this project: